eaton/fyi-api/src/imports/twitter/README.md

 # Twitter Importer

-This importer is designed to hoover up a handful of data sources in parallel:
+This importer is designed to hoover up a handful of data sources, potentially multiple sources in one migration operation:

 - Text files containing arbitrary lists of Twitter URLs or Tweet IDs
 - One or more 'Account Archive' zip files, downloaded from Twitter